-- To have responsibility for the day to day operation of the SEND policy. - To maintain a register of children with SEND, and ensures that the records on children with SEND are up-to-date. - To monitor children with SEND and their progress through data tracking, books, Learning journeys, observations. - To work collaboratively with all staff to support all children identified with SEND. - To co-ordinate provision for children with SEND. - To work closely with the Headteacher and the teaching and support staff in coordinating provision for our SEND children. - To work closely with all members of staff, offering support and advice and managing resources. - Manage and support teaching assistants who work with individuals or groups of children with SEND. - To work closely with the parents of children with SEND to ensure good communication and sharing of information. - To be a key point of contact with external agencies, especially with the LA and its support services.

-- To liaise with outside agencies such as early years providers, other schools, educational psychologists, health and social care professionals to gain advice and support for children with SEND. - To contribute to in-service training for staff on SEND issues. - To ensure that the school keeps the records of all pupils with SEND up to date.
+- •To have responsibility for the day to day operation of the SEND policy. - •To maintain a register of children with SEND and ensure that the records on children with SEND are up-to-date. - •To monitor children with SEND and their progress for example through: data tracking, book scrutinies, learning journeys, observations.

+- •To work collaboratively with all staff to support all children identified with SEND. - •To co-ordinate provision for children with SEND. - •To work closely with the Executive head teacher and the teaching and support staff in coordinating provision for our SEND children. - •To work closely with all members of staff, offering support and advice and managing resources. - •To manage and support teaching assistants who work with individuals or groups of children with SEND. - •To work closely with the parents of children with SEND to ensure good communication and sharing of information. - •To be a key point of contact with external agencies and support services. - •To liaise with outside agencies such as SEND Supported, educational psychologists, speech and language therapists, health and social care professionals (and including early years providers and other schools) to gain advice and support for children with SEND. - •To contribute to in-service training for staff on SEND issues. - •To ensure that the school keeps the records of all pupils with SEND up to date.

-The SENDCo will
+The SENDCo will:

-- Meet each class teacher termly to discuss SEND concerns and to review progress through relevant documents (see appendix 1). - At other times, the SENDCo will be alerted to newly arising concerns through the initial concern form. - Discuss issues arising from these forms with the class teacher as soon as possible. - Where necessary, reviews will be held more frequently than termly for some children. - Targets arising from SEND meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles. - Support teachers, ensuring that relevant documents (appendix one) are distributed to parents termly after reviews have taken place.
-Ideas and materials for supporting learning at home will be discussed with parents/carers and distributed on request. - Ensure that relevant documentation received from any external agency will be distributed to staff and parents accordingly and opportunity given to discuss further. - Will support reception teachers and meet with staff from partner pre-schools prior to pupils starting school.
-Concerns about particular needs will be brought to the attention of the SENDCo either through this meeting or from outside agencies involved. - When pupils transfer to another school the SENDCo will ensure that all SEND documentation is forwarded promptly.
+- •meet each class teacher to discuss SEND concerns and to review progress through relevant documents; - •be alerted to newly arising concerns through the initial concern form; - •discuss issues arising from these forms with the class teacher as soon as possible; - •hold reviews more frequently than termly for some children (where necessary); - •will use targets arising from SEND meetings to inform and support whole class approaches to inclusion; - •support teachers in ensuring that relevant documents are distributed to parents termly after reviews have taken place;

+- •ensure that relevant documentation received from any external agency will be distributed to staff and parents accordingly and opportunity given to discuss further; - •support reception teachers and meet with staff from partner pre-schools prior to pupils starting school.
+Concerns about particular needs will be brought to the attention of the SENDCo either through this meeting or from outside agencies involved. - •ensure that all SEND documentation is forwarded promptly when pupils transition to another school.
 Liaison with staff at the pupil's new school will take place as appropriate.
 Transition visits will be arranged where needed.